-This fall make some Homemade Salted Caramel Marshmallows for your hot chocolate and dessert recipes.
-It’s busting with sweet flavor!
+This fall, make some Homemade Salted Caramel Marshmallows for your hot chocolate and dessert recipes.
+They’re busting with sweet flavor!

 Homemade Salted Caramel Marshmallows

 Fall is in full swing in the Mid-Atlantic.
 It’s time for layers of sweaters, fuzzy socks, and scarves while enjoying the wonderful fall flavors of cinnamon, caramel, and cardamom.
 I love all the deep aromas that fall brings to baked goods.
 It’s also time for all my favorite cozy drinks like hot chocolate, mulled cider, and pumpkin spiced coffee.
 These Homemade Salted Caramel Marshmallows are perfect for topping your favorite hot chocolate.
 Made with stove-top caramel and egg-free marshmallows, these are sure to be a perfect addition to your autumn sweet treats!

 Here’s a few tips on making homemade marshmallows –

 - Read the directions over and over again!
 Be 100% familiar with the process because things move quickly once you get started.

 - Grease everything.
 Marshmallows are super sticky and will get on your hands, clothes, countertops, utensils, and equipment.
 When in doubt, lube up!